Willard in Huron County, Ohio — The American Midwest (Great Lakes)

 Location.
 41° 2.648′ N, 82° 46.915′ W. Marker is in Willard, Ohio, in Huron County.
 Marker is at the intersection of Benjamin Franklin Highway (U.S. 224) and Section Line Road (County Route 30), on the right when traveling west on Benjamin Franklin Highway.
 Touch for map.
 Marker is at or near this postal address: 5398 US 224, Willard OH 44890, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 A Nurse’s Sacrifice in the Great War (approx. 5.4 miles away); Boughton Road (approx. 5.6 miles away); The Underground RailroadNew Washington (approx. 6.6 miles away); Omar Veterans Memorial (approx. 6.6 miles away); The Village of New Washington / The New Washington Band (approx. 6.8 miles away); Village of Chatfield (approx. 10˝ miles away); Remembering Our Veterans of Early Wars (approx. 11.6 miles away).

 Additional keywords.
 Connecticut Western Reserve

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 247 times since then and 27 times this year.
+It was originally submitted on May 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 346 times since then and 45 times this year.
 Photos: 1, 2, 3, 4. submitted on May 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.